07 November 2016

 Once you have an infallible bible translation, who needs to worry about original languages?
 Jack Chick, The Attack 19

-So when my pastor trotted out the original Greek, no doubt there were folks in my church who were rubbed the wrong way by this behavior.
-They knew their Chick tracts: This wasn’t appropriate behavior.
-When the pastor switched to the NIV, they probably thought it apostasy.
+So whenever my pastor trotted out the original Greek, no doubt there were folks in my church who were rubbed the wrong way by this behavior.
+They knew their Chick tracts: This wasn’t appropriate!
+How dare he correct the holy KJV?
+When our pastor switched to the NIV, they probably thought it apostasy.

 Many Christians nowadays have learned to be tolerant of multiple bible translations.
-They have their favorites; they consider those favorites absolute and authoritative, but they put up with the fact Pastor’s sometimes gonna preach from a different one, or the various translations in our bible study don’t match.
-Occasionally some crank’s gonna insist everybody bring the same translation, their favorite; they don’t trust the others.
+They have their favorites; they consider those favorites absolute and authoritative, but they put up with the fact Pastor’s sometimes gonna preach from another translation, or the various people in our bible studies use various translations.
+Occasionally some crank’s gonna insist everybody bring the same translation—their favorite—because they don’t trust the others.

 Why?
 No good reason.
-I once got asked a common question among Christian newbies, “Which translation’s the best one?”
-And someone else in the room piped up, “Oh, the NASB is the most accurate.”
-How does he know?—has he compared the NASB with the original text of the bible?
-No. He heard the NASB is the most accurate.
+Christian newbies regularly ask me, “Which translation’s the best one?”
+Once, someone else in the room piped up, “Oh, the NASB is the most accurate.”
+It’s really not; I’ve used the NASB and it’s really good, but it’s no more accurate than other wooden word-for-word translations.
+How does he know the NASB is most accurate?—has he compared it with the original text of the bible?
+No; he doesn’t know a lick of Hebrew or Greek.
+He heard the NASB is most accurate.
+That’s how the NASB’s marketing department describes it, and NASB fans simply repeat the slogan everywhere, and believe it without question.
 In journalism we call this an “unsubstantiated rumor.”
-Might be true, but we need to hear it from an authority, like an eyewitness or expert; not the NASB’s publisher’s marketing department.

 Yeah.
 You think about that for a while.